 I’m going to apologize for the rant in advance – but there’s a few things I need to get off my chest when it comes to social media.
 Let me start off with a question: Have you looked at your Facebook timeline or newsfeed lately?
-Other than cat pictures and Trump updates I’ve not seen much interesting recently.
-As I’m considering including one of the “cat” pictures I took myself with this post (on the right, or here), I realize that in essence there’s nothing wrong with either of those – but to understand where I’m coming from – let’s go back in time.
+Other than cat pictures and advertisements I’ve not seen much interesting recently.
+I realize that in essence there’s nothing wrong with either of those – but to understand where I’m coming from – let’s go back in time.

-I was never a huge fan of Facebook, but when I moved to Canada just about nine years ago, a friend convinced me to sign up for the social media network so I could stay in touch with soon-t0-be-overseas friends.
+I was never a huge fan of Facebook, but when I moved to Canada over a decade years ago, a friend convinced me to sign up for the social media network so I could stay in touch with soon-to-be-overseas friends.
 That in itself is definitely one of the major benefits of having a personal Facebook account.
 Being a very frequent traveler, I’m proud to say I probably have more friends all around the world than in the city I currently live in.
 From that perspective alone you might say having a personal Facebook account is beneficial.

 My own platform vs. social media